ankurlathwal/avengers-db/README.md

 npm install
 ```

-Get your public and private keys from [https://developer.marvel.com/](Marvel Developer API site)
+Get your public and private keys from [Marvel Developer API site](https://developer.marvel.com/)

 Create a environment file to securely store the keys.
 Create ```.env.development``` and put these key values